 One of the challenges in community-based editing of scientific data is assembling that community.
 We could create a domain-specific database and hope a community coalesces around that database.
-Alternatively we take the data to where an active community already exists.
+Alternatively, we take the data to where an active community already exists.
 This is the approach taken by projects such as Gene Wiki (Good et al., 2012).
 If Wikidata is going to be the place to assemble the bibliography of life, a natural question is “does the community actually edit taxonomic publications?”
-To assess this I looked at the edit history of a sample of Wikidata items for papers that have published scientific names.
-For each item I retrieved the number of edits made since the record was created, when those edits were made, and what properties were edited.
+To assess this, I looked at the edit history of the random sample of 10,000 Wikidata items generated above.
+For each of these items I retrieved the number of edits made since the Wikidata item was created, when those edits were made, and what properties were edited.

-[Fig. 7 here]
+[Fig. 3 here]

-Figure 7 visualises the edit history for a sample of 1000 publications in Wikidata as a scatter plot of creation timestamp against edit timestamp.
-If an item was only edited at the time it was created then all points would fall along the diagonal.
+Figure 3 visualises the edit history for the sample of 10,000 publications as a scatter plot of creation timestamp against edit timestamp.
+If an item was only edited at the time it was created then all points would fall along the diagonal and the lower right triangle in Figure 7 would be empty.
 This diagonal continues to go up and to the right as time goes on.
 Any edit to an item appears as a dot to the right of the dot on the diagonal that represent the item’s creation.
-If there are no dots to the right of the diagonal then an item has not been edited since its creation.
-Figure 7 shows that many items undergo a series of sporadic edits over time.
+If there are no dots to the right of the diagonal, then an item has not been edited since its creation.
+Figure 3 shows that many items undergo a series of sporadic edits over time.
 Some of these edits occur shortly after item creation.
-For example there are bots whose function is to add a description for a new item in a specific language.
-Other edits may happen later in the life cycle of an item, for example if a user associates a publication with its author, or links a publication to its main subject.
+For example, there are Wikidata bots whose function is to add a description for a new item in a specific language.
+Other edits may happen later in the life cycle of an item, for example if a user associates a publication with its author or links a publication to its main subject.
 Or there may be a bulk update of many items by a bot that edits a specific property.

+[Fig.4 here]

+[Fig. 5 here]

-The most common edits observed in the sample of 1000 publications involved the authors of those publications (properties P2093 and P50), as well as adding values for P921 “main subject” (a form of tagging an item).
+The most common edits observed in the publications involved the authors of those publications (properties P2093 and P50), as well as adding values for P921 “main subject” (a form of tagging an item) (Fig. 4).

-[Fig.8 here]

-[Fig. 9 here]

 Edits in Wikidata can be made by people, either directly by editing a record in Wikidata, or using bulk tools such as Quickstatements (“QuickStatements”).
 Edits can also be made by automated programs (“bots”).
-Of the top ten editors of publications, half are bots (Fig. 9).
+Of the top ten editors of publications, half are bots (Fig. 5).

-This approach to measuring edit activity assumes that only edits made to an item itself are relevant, however edits may be made to other items that link those items to the current item.
+This approach to measuring edit activity assumes that only edits made to an item itself are relevant.
+However edits may be made to other items that link those items to the current item.
 For example, adding a “cites work” statement to an item does not result in any changes to the item being cited (i.e., the target of the “cites work” statement).

 Knowledge graph density

 Conceptually a knowledge graph comprises entities (nodes) that are connected by facts (edges).
 The number of facts for an entity is a measure of the knowledge graph’s density, which for many graphs is low, often averaging less than two facts per entity (Hegde & Talukdar, 2015).
 Note that this definition of “facts” ignores simple statements associated with an entity (e.g., the number of pages in an article).
-These are also facts, but we don’t need a knowledge graph to store them.
+These are also facts in the sense of being statements about an entity, but we don’t need a knowledge graph to store them.
 The true power of a knowledge graph comes from the density of the connections between entities.